Abstract

 c.
 What variable was being controlled for?

-The variable under control was for the children aged 3 and 7 years respectively.
+The variable under control was for the

 d.
 In the case of an experimental study, were subject randomly assigned to groups?